California Challenge

 Backpack in the Shasta-Trinity National Forest

-The Trinity Alps range was named after its more famous European counterpart due to its spectacular granite peaks and domes.
-Spend four days hiking through valleys carved by glaciers long ago.
+The Trinity Alps range was named after its more famous European counterpart due to its chiseled granite peaks and domes.
+Spend five days wandering through lush, green valleys carved by glaciers long ago, beneath one of the greatest conifer forests in the world.
+Black bear, bobcats, blacktailed deer, pine marten, wolverine, and many more species of wildlife call the Trinity Alps home.
 In the afternoon, cool off with a refreshing swim in one of the region’s hundreds of alpine lakes!
 At night, settle in with your new best friends, blanketed by the brightest stars you’ve ever seen.

 Mountain bike at Lake Siskiyou